How to Setup a GRUG Stack Environment

 Make static directory

-Make a directory called static
+Make a directory called static in the core app directory.

-Make a directory called core
+Make a directory called core in the static app directory (yes, really).

 We'll use this directory later.
 Still more setup to do.